top of page

 • Who would you like to have speak during the ceremony?
 And ... what aspect of your loved one will they speak about?

-• Would you like to include a service booklet or a bookmark?
+• Would you like to provide a service booklet or a bookmark for family and friends?
+(We can look at ways of personalising these)

-• Do you have any religious, spiritual, cultural, or symbolic ceremonies you'd like to include?
+• Do you have any religious, spiritual, cultural, or symbolic ceremonies, rituals or prayers you'd like to include?

-• Would you like to commemorate the memory of the departed by planting something?
+• Would you like to commemorate the memory of your loved one by planting something?

 • Would you prefer people to donate to a charity or organisation instead of sending flowers?